Simplify infrastructure self-service with Blueprints

 General

 IT’s Stressful.
-Ask DevOps, They’ll Know: Stress in the IT Sector [2022 Survey]
+Ask DevOps, They’ll Know: Stress in the IT Sector [2024 Survey Update]

 Stress in IT

-There’s been a great debate on social media and online forums about stress in the IT sector.
+There’s been much debate on social media and online forums about stress in the IT sector and who has the most stressful job.

-That’s why we went a step further and surveyed IT and non-IT professionals to understand the big picture and dive into the details.
+That’s why we went a step further and surveyed IT and non-IT professionals to explore the situation in greater detail.

-We paid close attention to DevOps because they are closest to our hearts.
-Also, some strong voices suggested that DevOps is arguably one of the most stressful areas in the IT world.
+We paid close attention to DevOps professionals because they are closest to our hearts — and also because of a growing perception that DevOps is one of the most stressful areas in the IT world.

 We asked 1,142 respondents to tell us: